 - WinPcap32 packet capture driver.
-This driver lets Ethereal access the NIC card in promiscuous mode.
-Make sure you get the latest version of this driver! - Ethereal.
+This driver lets Ethereal access the NIC card in promiscuous mode. - Ethereal.

 Ethereal should be installed on a laptop or workstation (not a server).
 Laptop installation is optimal since it allows portability and gives you the ability to freely connect to various parts of a network as needed.